inspec/inspec-aws/docs/resources/aws_transit_gateway_routes.md

 #### transit\_gateway\_route\_table\_id _(required)_

-The ID of the AWS transit gateway route table:
+The **ID** of the AWS transit gateway route table:

-- must contain between 1 and 50 alphanumeric characters or hyphens
+- must contain alphanumeric characters between 1 to 50, or hyphens
 - should start with `tgw-rtb-`
 - cannot end with a hyphen or contain two consecutive hyphens

-It should be passed as a `transit_gateway_route_table_id: 'value'` key-value entry in a hash.
+The ID of the AWS transit gateway route table should be passed as a `transit_gateway_route_table_id: 'value'` key-value entry in a hash.

 #### exact\_match

-The exact match of the CIDR block used for destination matches.
+The exact match of the **CIDR** block is used for destination matches.
 It could be passed as a `exact_match: 'value'` key-value entry in a hash.

 #### longest\_prefix\_match